DestinE-Climate-DT/AQUA/docs/sphinx/source/aqua_console.rst

 .. option:: --fix

-    Fix the original source before building the grid.
+    Apply fixes and data model to the original source before building the grid.
 Useful for models with very specific coordinates/dimensions.
     Suggested as default setting, disabled if issues arise.

 .. option:: --verify